powsybl/powsybl.github.io/pages/documentation/developer/api_guide/single-line-diagram_svg-writing.md

 );
 ```

-We then obtain the following SVG file representing the whole PP_Amsterdam substation with its four voltage levels:
+We then obtain the following SVG file representing the whole PP_Amsterdam substation with its three voltage levels:

 ![Amsterdam_substation](img/single-line-diagram/svg-basics/example_Amsterdam_substation.svg)